appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 ### More examples

 This section shows more advanced use cases for streams.
-Not all actions are described here, the list of all actions is is available [here](/action-io-ref/).
+Not all actions are described here, the list of all actions is available [here](/action-io-ref/).

+#### Events time

+In Mirabelle, **all** streams use the events time as a wall clock.
+TODO: describe more

 #### Filtering events